 \section{Abstract}

-Generalisations of the virial theorm in Classical Mechanics and Quantum Mechanics are examined.
-It is shown that the generalised virial theorem in Quantum Mechanics leads to certain relations between matrix elements.
-The differences between the generalisations in Classical and Quantum Mechanics are identified.
+Generalizations of the virial theorem in Classical Mechanics and Quantum Mechanics are examined.
+It is shown that the generalized virial theorem in Quantum Mechanics leads to certain relations between matrix elements.
+The differences between the generalizations in Classical and Quantum Mechanics are identified.
 Some results arising from the radial Schr\"{o}dinger equation in Quantum Mechanics are discussed.
-It is also shown that the generalisations of the virial theorem may be extended to arbitrary number of dimensions.
+It is also shown that the generalizations of the virial theorem may be extended to arbitrary number of dimensions.